ajwills72/catlearn/README.md

 # catlearn
 Formal Psychological Models of Categorization and Learning

 This is the _unstable_ release of catlearn (formely hosted on R-forge).
-If you're not sure what "usntable" means in this context, you probably want to install the **stable** version instead, from CRAN, by typing:
+If you're not sure what "unstable" means in this context, you probably want to install the **stable** version instead, from CRAN, by typing:

 `install.packages("catlearn") into the R console.